fenago/machine-learning/lab_guides/lab_1.md

 promotions, and so on.
 The term comes from a 1972 Monty Python sketch in which every item in the menu of a restaurant contained spam as an ingredient.
 Among software developers, the term ‘ham’ is used to refer to non-spam emails.
-I use this terminology in this book.
+I use this terminology in this course.

 For this, we use the remember-formulate-predict method.
 First let us remember, say, the last 10 emails that we got from Bob.
 We remember that 4